 The chart should be self-explanatory.
 To make sure it makes sense, it helps to have someone look at it who has not been part of the proposal process.
 If she can interpret the chart correctly without your walking her through it, that's a good sign you're on the right track.
 If she comes back to you with questions like, "I don't understand, is the coordinator reporting to the project director?" or "Is this person going to be employed by us?" then you'll know the chart needs further work.

 Need inspiration for organizational charts?
-You can find samples of organizational charts on Pinterest.
+You can find samples of organizational charts on Slideshare and Pinterest.
 Type "organizational chart" into the Pinterest search bar to pull up sample designs and templates.
 You can also find examples of organizational charts on the websites of companies and universities.